New: Republic of the Congo Holidays

 Football in the air!

 The children who were unwilling to run around in the midday sun sat under the shade of a large acacia tree and stared at us bystanders until we sat down to talk with them.
 A few of them took it upon themselves to impress us by counting as high as they could (they got to one hundred!), which was adorable and baffling until it became clear they were vying for more sweets from us.
-We, of course, obliged and rewarded them for their efforts.
+We obliged of course, and rewarded them for their efforts.

 Elizabeth and her chicken Katubya Community School Play it Forward Photo by Lara Luthgens